Action 1 – Phenotypic characterisation

 Evaluation of the productive characteristics of Siciliana breed chickens at a social farm located in Puglia Within the activities for the turnover of the SI breed conservation nucleus planned for 2023, 3 families were formed based on the genetic analysis performed on a group of 44 individuals (30 females and 14 males).
 The formation of the families took place considering the genetic distances between the females, the males were identified based on molecular kinships.
 Each family consisted of 1-2 males and a group of 8-12 females.
 All subjects were raised at a social farm located in Foggia – Apulia region (Cooperativa Emmaus), which is committed to the protection of animal biodiversity within a socially beneficial community.
 The project has created a small rural breeding farm of SI subjects.
 The social farm represents a rural production model that is perfectly suited to local breeds, thus contributing to their conservation and promotion.

 Phenotypic characterization of Collo nudo italiana chicken breed In the project proposal submitted, it was planned to maintain the Bianca di Saluzzo breed.
 Later, in agreement with the other PAs, this breed was replaced by the Collo Nudo italiana breed, as there was no conservation nucleus of this breed yet.
 In October 2023, the request for replacement of the breed was approved by the Ministry, and activities were started to breed a group of Collo nudo italiana chickens.
 All individuals (n = 40) were raised outdoor at the Apulian farm.
-Activities are underway to evaluate oviposition and reproductive performance of the following zootechnical parameters: daily oviposition, egg weight, fertility, and hatching.
-Morphometric measurements were carried out on the available adults and the data obtained are presented in Table 1.5.
+Morphometric measurements were carried out on the available adults and the data obtained are presented in Table 1.6.

 Phenotypic characterisation for the assessment of innate immunity In the present task, the immune resilience of two turkey breeds (RO and ER) was monitored, considering the following markers: complement component 3 (C3), IgY, and lysozyme C (LYZ).
 Blood samples were collected from 5 males and 5 females of each breed.
 After coagulation (2 hours at room temperature), the samples were centrifuged at 3000 rpm for 20 minutes, and the resulting serum was stored at -20°C. The quantitative analysis of lysozyme C (LYZ) was conducted using a competitive enzyme immunoassay technique (ELISA kit), while a quantitative sandwich ELISA kit was used for the determination of complement component 3 (C3) and IgY.
 Optical density was measured at 450 nm using the Tecan-Infinite® M Nano model plate reader.